 As a result, the group builds better communication and problem-solving skills, as well as, improved team chemistry.

-Additionally, members of the team gain an understanding of one another’s skills, which, in turn, helps define roles and delegate tasks.
+Moreover, members of the team gain an understanding of one another’s skills, which, in turn, helps define roles and delegate tasks.

 Why is Team Building Important?